D.C. Area Sniper Fast Facts

-(CNN)Here's a look at what you need to know about the shooting spree that occurred in the Mid-Atlantic/Washington D.C. area in October 2002.
-Ten people are killed and three injured in sniper-style shootings.
+(CNN)Here's a look at the shooting spree that occurred in the Mid-Atlantic/Washington area in October 2002.
+Ten people were killed and three injured in sniper-style shootings.

-John Allen Muhammad and Lee Boyd Malvo are arrested, tried and convicted for the shootings.
-Muhammad receives a death sentence and is executed on November 10, 2009.
-Malvo receives life in prison without parole.
+John Allen Muhammad and Lee Boyd Malvo were arrested, tried and convicted for the shootings.
+Muhammad received a death sentence and was executed on November 10, 2009.
+Malvo received life in prison without parole.

-Timeline - D.C.
-Area Shooting Spree:
+Timeline - DC Area Shooting Spree:

 October 2, 2002 - A shot is fired through a window at a Michael's crafts store in Aspen Hill, Maryland, but no one is hit.